Golf Tutorials

 This is the theory with the most historical backing.
 In the early days of golf, golf balls were handmade and expensive.
 Losing one wasn't just an inconvenience, it was a financial hit.
 To help track them down, courses employed "forecaddies."
 These individuals were positioned down the fairway, a few hundred yards ahead of the golfers, to spot where the balls landed.

-Theory #2: From the Military an Artillery Command?
+Theory #2: Military Artillery Command?

 Ultimately, the forecaddie explanation remains the strongest contender.
 It’s grounded in the practical realities of early golf and provides a clear, logical evolution to the word we use hundreds of years later.